thomasperi/yacssmin/README.md

 The first two work, the last one doesn't.

-Here's where the presence or absence of whitespace is irrelevant:
+Here's where the presence or absence of whitespace is always irrelevant:

-* When it abuts a space or any of the four characters listed for comments.
+* When it abuts another space, beginning or end of file, or any of the four characters listed above for comments.
-* When it abuts a colon in a declaration's (or media expression's) name:value pair.
+* When it abuts the colon in a name:value pair inside a media expression or a declaration.
+Not all colons.
-* At the beginning and end of what's inside parentheses.
+* At the beginning and end of the *contents* of parentheses.

 And so that's where YaCSSMin strips whitespace.
-Everywhere else -- where the whitespace could be meaningful, like in most parts of a selector -- it just converts contiguous runs of white into single spaces.
+Everywhere else -- places where the whitespace could be meaningful, like in most parts of a selector -- it just converts contiguous runs of whitespace into single spaces.